Spring Profiles and @Profile

 2. Use @Profile on a Bean

 Let’s start simple and look at how we can make a bean belong to a particular profile.
-We use the @Profile annotation — we are mapping the bean to that particular profile
+We use the @Profile annotation — we are mapping the bean to that particular profile; the annotation simply takes the names of one (or multiple) profiles.

-Consider a basic scenario: We have a bean that should only be active during development but not deployed in production
+Consider a basic scenario: We have a bean that should only be active during development but not deployed in production.

 We annotate that bean with a dev profile, and it will only be present in the container during development.
 In production, the dev simply won’t be active: